 No employees should fall through the cracks.
 Each member of your team should have a designated role that makes a real impact on the company.
 Sometimes an office will have an employee whose role is a little difficult to explain.
-They show up every day, but they don’t have a designated supervisor, they have a poorly defined role or responsibilities, and no one is tracking their work, progress, or engagement.
+They show up every day, but they don’t have a designated supervisor, they have poorly defined roles or responsibilities, and no one is tracking their work, progress, or engagement.

-The ability to identify and work with these employees is critical in order to get their production and engagement jump started.
+The ability to identify and work with these employees is critical in order to get their production and engagement jump-started.
 The proper talent management system will help guide that process, filling in any holes and ensuring there’s someone managing their development and growth.

 Additionally, the lack of an explicit job description or assigned supervisor doesn’t just affect the employee at hand, it can leave their teammates frustrated and upset when there is no recourse or direction for one of their team members.
 If not properly addressed, resentment can breed in such conditions.